-The Queen and Prince Philip have been married for 70 long and loving years.
+The Queen and Prince Philip have been married for more than 70 long and loving years.
 With The Queen having recently celebrated 65 years on the throne, many people want to know about the man who has long been by her side and their love story.
-In the 70 years they have been married they have conquered triumph and tragedy by each other’s sides.
+In the 71 years they have been married they have conquered triumph and tragedy by each other’s sides.

 The first time Princess Elizabeth met Prince Philip of Greece and Denmark was in passing at a family function, the wedding of Princess Marina of Greece and Denmark in 1934 when she was just eight-years-old, and he was 13-years-old.
 The Queen and Prince Philip are third cousins through Queen Victoria and second cousins once removed through King Christian IX of Denmark.
 It wasn’t until years later when The Queen’s father, King George VI brought a then 13-year-old Princess Elizabeth along with him for a tour of the Royal Naval College in Dartmouth in July 1939 that she fell in love with the 18-year-old Prince Philip and began to exchange letters with him.

 In October 1946 they were photographed next to each other at the wedding of their mutual cousin Lady Patricia Mountbatten when Prince Philip took the coats of Princess Elizabeth and Princess Margaret.
 This was one of their first public appearances together, and everyone soon suspected a budding romance between the two.
 That same year they became secretly engaged, but The Queen’s father insisted they hold off on a formal engagement until the queens 21st birthday.
 The engagement was officially announced on 9 July 1947.